statgen/pheweb-rg-pipeline/README.md

 #### - Locally

 ```
-snakemake -j [number of cores to use]
+snakemake --use-conda -j [number of cores to use]
 ```
+Reminder: don't forget to activate your Miniconda3 environment with installed `Snakemake`.

 #### - With SLURM